firemodels/bot/Bundlebot/README.md

 #### Linux and Macintosh bundles

-Linux (spark at NIST) and Macintosh (excess at NIST) bundles are also built using the firebot account.
+Linux (spark at NIST) and Macintosh (excess at NIST) bundles are built using the firebot account.

    1. Type: `sudo su - firebot` to switch to the firebot user account.
    2. Type: `cd FireModels_bundle/bot/Bundlebot/release`